johnabdulshahied/testing-project/main.md

 **Git tags** are labels used to mark specific commits — usually for versions or releases (like v1.0, v2.0).

+**Issues** are tasks or problem reports in GitHub that help track bugs, features, and work that needs to be done.

 # Git Commands

 **Initializing a new Git repository** in the current directory, allowing you to start tracking your project's files with Git.